self-atari/icfp2025/writeup/writeup.md

 ## Day 2

 The next morning I began by doing what I should have done earlier: automating.
-What if we just walked through the entire path, 'creating' a new room every time, and then only kept track of which were identical?
-A command line program could at least make sure we didn't forget to do any of those merges when we learned something new.
+What if we just re-walked through the entire path, 'creating' a new room every time, and then only kept track of which were identical?
+A command line program could at least make sure we didn't forget to do any merging when we learned something new.
 Plus, now that we had the mental picture of hexagons, we could just think of them directly as lists of room names.[^carcinization]

 [^carcinization]: It does seem like Pandu and I have our own
     [carcinization](https://xkcd.com/2418/) tendencies when making tools.
 For